 Following the old axiom that owning is usually better than leasing, I looked into purchasing solar panels and the more I researched, the more excited I got.
 After months of research and proposal gathering, I finally purchased a 5 kW solar panel system to generate about 60% of my electricity, reducing my NStar bill by $82 per month.
 And after the federal and state tax credits and state rebate with moderate home value adder, what started out as a $25,000 investment only ended up costing me $10,740.
-And through the state’s SREC program, I will be paid $1,700 annually.
+And through the state’s SREC-II program, I will be paid an average of $1,700 annually.
 The net result is that I will recoup my entire cost in a little less than 4 years!

 And just as exciting, I’m increasing my home’s value by $20,000.
 There are very few investments you can make in your house that allow you to recoup 100% of your investment costs when you sell your home, yet my solar panels are going to yield me a 180% ROI!
 Solar panels are even exempt from both sales and property taxes so that $20,000 increase is tax free.

 But saving money isn’t everything – I’m also saving the planet.
 Over the next 25 years, my new solar panels will reduce my carbon footprint by 100 tons of CO2, the equivalent of planting over 800 trees.

 And I’ll tell you what, that feels great!